10 Most Beautiful Waterfalls in the World

 6. Plitvice Waterfalls, Croatia

 These gorgeous looking waterfalls and lakes are somewhat a hidden secret in Croatia.
 Located in the Plitvice Lakes National Park, these series of turquoise-colored falls are found amidst the mountainous karst area of central Croatia, at the border to Bosnia and Herzegovina.
 The massive Plitvice Lakes National Park is a UNESCO World Heritage site.
-It features a series of interconnected lakes and waterfalls, with vibrant turquoise waters and lush green surroundings.
-Sadly it’s not allowed to swim in the pools or falls as they’re highly protected.

 7. Victoria Falls, Zambia / Zimbabwe